Where the road ends, adventure begins...

 Smith: It's probably because I spent so much time reading books about aliens.
 All these weird ideas started forming in my head, I guess.

-SAC: You just happen to live in Warrensburg, Missouri.
-Not too far from Newton, the home of Quentin, Lindsey, Bobby and the other collaborators.
+SAC: You just happen to live near Truman Lake, in Missouri.
+Not too far from Newton, the original home of Quentin, Lindsey, Bobby and the other collaborators.
 That's quite a coincidence, don't you think?

 Smith: I suppose it is.
 But I've lived here for a long time.
 My wife Trish and I love it here.
-We've raised our kids here.
+We've raised our kids in this area.

-SAC: Speaking of that, I understand you and Trish have five kids and ten grandkids.
+SAC: Speaking of that, I understand you and Trish have five kids and twelve grandkids.

 Smith: Yes.
 That's not a crime, is it?